 Migrated sessions handle window mode automatically.
 In most cases, your migrated X Clients are configured to use the migrated "config" session by default.
 However, when this server is configured to display clients on the desktop (the default), your migrated XDMCP connections are configured to use the "X terminal desktop" session instead of your migrated "config" session.

 Reflection X Advantage is Attachmate's go-forward product.
 It uses a new code base to support features that are not available with Reflection X 14.1.
 Moving from Reflection 14.1 to Reflection X Advantage is a migration, not a direct upgrade.

 Yes.
-It is still supported and continues to ship as both a standalone product and an available feature in Reflection X 2011 and Reflection Suite for X 2011.
+It is still supported and continues to ship as both a standalone product and an available feature in Reflection X 2014 and Reflection Pro 2014.

-Search for the topic called "Feature Guide for Upgrading from Legacy Reflection X." You can find this topic in the installed Reflection X Advantage Help and also in the Planning and Installation Guide available from the Reflection X 2011 documentation page (http://support.attachmate.com/manuals/rx_rsx_2011.html).
+Search for the topic called "Feature Guide for Upgrading from Legacy Reflection X." You can find this topic in the Reflection X Advantage Help and also in the Planning and Installation Guide available from the Reflection X 2014 documentation page, http://support.attachmate.com/manuals/reflection.html?prod=RX2014.